 A civil action is started in the Franklin County Municipal Court by filing the appropriate complaint, petition, or appeal, along with the filing fee, on the third floor at 375 South High Street, Columbus, Ohio 43215, in person or by mail.
 Each complaint, petition, or appeal must include the following:

 Pleadings and documents should be filed in the Civil Department on the third floor.
 When filing documents by mail, a self-addressed, stamped envelope should be included for returned copies.
-A separate self-addressed, stamped envelope for each type of document or pleading being filed must also be sent.
+Please include one for each document that you are filing.

 Advanced jury deposits must be paid to the clerk pursuant to Local Rules 6.05 and 6.07.